Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 5700 XT 50th Anniversary Edition should be much (about 34%) better at anisotropic filtering than the GeForce RTX 2060 Super. (explain)
+Texel RateThe Radeon RX 5700 XT 50th Anniversary Edition will be much (approximately 34%) faster with regards to AF than the GeForce RTX 2060 Super. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison